Calibrating Decision Robustness via Inverse Conformal Risk Control: Methodology

 \section{Methodology}

-This section first introduces a general statistical framework for ``inverse'' conformal risk control motivated by \cite{angelopoulos2022conformal, patel2024conformal}, designed to estimate an upper bound on risk defined with respect to an arbitrary loss function.
-We then demonstrate how this framework can be applied to estimate both miscoverage rate \eqref{eq:protection_bound} and regret \eqref{eq:regret_bound} of a robust solution to problem \eqref{eq:robust_opt}.
-Finally, we show that these estimates are reliable and valid, \ie, the expected upper bound is guaranteed to hold, and that they directly characterize the certified Pareto frontier as the robustness level $\lambda$ varies.
+This section first introduces a general statistical framework for ``inverse'' conformal risk control motivated by \cite{angelopoulos2022conformal, patel2024conformal}, designed to estimate an upper bound on risk defined with respect to arbitrary loss functions, and construct a Pareto frontier over both miscoverage rate \eqref{eq:protection_bound} and regret \eqref{eq:regret_bound} of a robust solution to problem \eqref{eq:robust_opt}.
+Then, we show that these estimates are reliable and valid, \ie, the expected upper bound is guaranteed to hold, and that they directly characterize the certified Pareto frontier as the robustness level $\lambda$ varies.
+Finally, we extend our algorithm to retain validity when used for recalibration after selection by adopting a data splitting technique.